1960 Austin Seven

 Hard to believe that this still pleasingly looking car already comes on the market 1959.
 It is for that time with its novel transverse engine

-The engine has except the lateral position of the cooler parallel to the left front wheel no special features.
-It is conform with its camshaft below the state of technics, but its inner life, the motor control and carburetor
+The engine had except the lateral position of the cooler parallel to the left front wheel no special features.
+It was conform with its camshaft below the state of technics, but its inner life, the motor control and carburetor

-epuipment are the object of many tuning activities.
-This is necessary indeed, because the series format produces relatively little fun.
+epuipment were the object of many tuning activities.
+This seamed to be necessary indeed, because the series format produces relatively little fun.